DOMjudge/domjudge/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to reproduce
 <!--
-Replace this with a description how we can reproduce your bug.
+Write here a description how we can reproduce your bug.
 1. Step 1
 1. Step 2
 1. Step 3